Katsu0424/learning-product-service/README.md

 # Project Setup

 ## TODO
-- ktlint by pre-commit
-- TestContainers for integration test
 - Docker for mysql
 - Exposed-json
+- Migration by sqldef
+- TestContainers for integration test
 - CI by github actions
-- Migration by sqldef
 - openapi
   - put the link on readme
 - coroutin(Consider compatibility with mysql, Exposed and Embedded Web Servers)